Yiyang

 Yiyang (益阳 (益陽, Yìyáng)) is a prefecture-level city on the Zi River in Hunan province, China, straddling Lake Dongting and bordering Hubei to the north.
 According to the 2010 Census, Yiyang has a population of 4,313,084 inhabitants residing in an area of 12,144 km2.
 The previous census was in 2000 when it was recorded there were 4,309,143 inhabitants.

 History

-Yiyang county was founded in 221 BC after Qin conquest Chu state.
+Yiyang county was founded in 221 BC after Qin conquered Chu state.
 It is designated Yiyang as the county seat was situated at the north bank of the Yi River (modern Zi River).
 Then the present-day jurisdiction mostly became a part of the Principality of Changsha commandery during the Western Han.

 Subdivisions

 Yiyang administers two districts, one county-level city, and three counties.
 The information here presented uses the metric system and data from 2010 national census.

 Climate

 Agriculture

 Yiyang has many hilly farmlands in its vicinity.
 The primary crop around Yiyang is rice, with tea, and bamboo is also grown.